luminus-framework/luminus/resources/md/database.md

 The `connect!` and `disconnect!` functions are invoked in the `<app>.handler/init` and `<app>.handler/destroy` functions respectively.
 This ensures that the connection is available when the server starts up and that it's cleaned up on server shutdown.

+When working with multiple databases, each database connection should be defined and managed in a separate namespace.

 ### Working with Yesql

 Yesql uses plain SQL to define the queries.
 The comments are used to supply the function name and a doc string for each query.